gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.AddTicketPayload.md

 > `optional` **created\_by**: `any`

-- Creator of the ticket
+- Creator of the ticket.

 ***